Protecting Your Rights In Child Custody Disputes

-The attorneys at Ruben Law Firm are highly skilled in family law matters, and we understand how to assist you in successfully resolving child custody disputes.
-Here is a brief guide to understanding the law around custody arrangements and why it is important to work with a lawyer to make your case in this area.
+Ruben Family Law Resolution Services are highly skilled in family law mediation matters, and we understand how to assist you in successfully resolving child custody disputes.
+Here is a brief guide to understanding the law around custody arrangements and why it is important to work with a skilled mediator to settle your custody disputes.

 How California Judges View Child Custody Cases

 Going into a case, judges begin by assuming both parents have equal rights to legal and physical custody of their children.
 A number of factors can influence what custody rights they grant to each parent, including:

 - If either parent has been charged with domestic violence or child abuse, or has made demonstrably false claims against the other parent about child abuse or neglect

 - The degree to which each parent is engaging in co-parenting and communication about the child’s well-being

 - Habits, jobs or behaviors that could endanger the health or safety of the child